Stcher/Stcher/README.md

-Hi 👋 My name is Stanislav Cherkiy
+Hi 👋 My name is Stanislav Chervinskiy
 ==================================

 Front-end Developer from Ukraine